Stanley Tucker: Serial Number 1,000,001

-Once it became known a couple of weeks later that Mustang Number One had been inadvertently sold, Ford officials reached out to Tucker to try to buy it back.
-Tucker declined the request.
-He spent the next two years putting some 10,000 miles on his pony car.
-By early 1966, when nearly one million Mustangs had been sold and the car's status as a Ford landmark was secure, the Ford Motor Company called again.
-This time, Ford offered Tucker a worthy trade: in exchange for returning Serial Number One, he could have the One-Millionth Mustang free of charge, equipped to his specifications.
-Tucker agreed and, when filling out the order, covered the entire option sheet with a single large “X”.
-The car was a silver frost convertible with a black top, a deluxe black interior with a wood-grain steering wheel, styled steel wheels, Cruise-O-Matic transmission, air conditioning, Philco-Ford Stereosonic 8-track tape player, disc brakes and rally pac.
-It even had a Philco television.
-The only extra he didn't take was the High Performance 289 engine – it carried a shorter warranty period.
+Once it became known that Serial Number One had been inadvertently sold, Ford officials tried to buy it back from Tucker, who declined the request.
+By early 1966, when nearly one million Mustangs had been sold, the Ford Motor Company offered Tucker a trade: in exchange for returning Serial Number One, he could have the one-millionth Mustang free of charge.
+Tucker agreed.
+The car was a silver frost convertible with a black top, a deluxe black interior with a wood-grain steering wheel, styled steel wheels, Cruise-O-Matic transmission, air conditioning, Philco-Ford Stereosonic 8-track tape player, disc brakes and rally pac, and a Philco television.
+He kept the car until the 1970s.